faywerliu/Blocks/README.md

 Zobrist Hashing is an efficient way to hash different game states that involve a "board" with positions and different "pieces".
 To compute the hash, instead of looping through each element of a game state O(|E|), a set of XOR's does this for us in O(1).

+**Why Rust?**

+I wanted to try learning it.
+This project would probably be easier in a language such as C++ or Java since I'm not quite used to Rust yet.

 ## To (Maybe) Do:
 - Add support for puzzles such as "15 Puzzle"
 - Record the moves taken.